NucleusEngineering/serverless/.journey/tutorial.neos.md

 ```

 The service account will now be able to use all the permissions in _Vertex AI
 User_ on all resources in our current project.
-Finally, we need to deploy a need
+Finally, we need to deploy a neew
 Cloud Run revision by updating the service configuration so that our Cloud Run
 service will use the newly-created service account: